braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/blocklist_delete_custom_data.md

 ## Blocklisting custom data

 Blocklisting prevents a particular custom data object from being recorded by Braze going forward.

-{% alert important %}
 Blocklisting does not remove data from user profiles or retroactively decrease the amount of data points incurred for that custom data object.
-For specific details, refer to [Custom event and attribute management]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/custom_event_and_attribute_management/).
+For specific details, refer to [Custom event and attribute management]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/custom_event_and_attribute_management/#blocklisting-custom-attributes-custom-events-and-products).
-{% endalert %}

-To blocklist a custom data object:

-1. Go to the **Manage Settings** section.
-2. Select the relevant page for the custom data object you want to block: **Custom Attributes**, **Custom Events**, or **Products**.
-3. Find the custom data object in the table.
-Select **Blocklist**.

-![Warning that prevents you from blocklisting a custom data object and lists where the custom data is currently being referenced.][1]{: style="max-width:50%;float:right;margin-left:15px;"}

 ## Deleting custom data